ringmesh/web/docs/try/installation.md

  * Set the Configuration options using the CMake GUI interface.
  * Launch the `configure`and `generate` option.

- Note: Configuration options can also be given by creating a `UserConfig.cmake` file in the cmake folder.

 RINGMesh compiles with the following Visual Studio version:

 * Visual Studio 12 2013 Win64
 * Visual Studio 14 2015 Win64
 * Visual Studio 15 2017 Win64

 Note: RINGMesh uses C++11 features.
-Make sure that you have installed C++ package for VisualStudio through the VisualStudio installer.
+Make sure that you have installed C++ package for Visual Studio through the Visual Studio installer.

 ### Compiling RINGMesh